The CARES Act extends some unemployment benefits to those who are self-employed – plus deferred tax, student loans and mortgage payments.

 The coronavirus pandemic is changing the way everyone manages their finances.
 It can be even more complicated for those who are self-employed.

-Bacon suggests using this time when everyone is at home to consider new products or services you could develop to help boost your income.
+Bacon suggests using this time to consider new products or services you could develop to help boost your income.
 And work on delivering as much value possible to the clients and customers you already have, so they’ll remain loyal to your business during hard times.

 Cutting spending and getting rid of expenses you can do without, either personally or in your business, is an obvious next step, says Rixse.
 When you can’t cut an expense, look for a lower-cost alternative.

-And if you’re receiving unemployment benefits, remember that it’s only temporary.
+And if you’re receiving benefits or loan reprieves, remember that most are only temporary.
 You need to have a plan for when that safety net is removed, says Rixse.
-If you’re able to set aside anything in savings right now, doing so could help make the transition easier once unemployment benefits come to an end.
+If you’re able to set aside anything in savings right now, doing so could help make the transition easier once they come to an end.